Abdulmajid-Murad/deep_probabilistic_forecast/README.md

 ## Installation

-install 'probabilistic_forecast' locally  in “editable” mode ( any changes to the original package would reflect directly in your environment, os you don't have to re-insall the package every time you make some changes):
+install probabilistic_forecast' locally  in “editable” mode ( any changes to the original package would reflect directly in your environment, os you don't have to re-insall the package every time you make some changes):

  ```bash
  pip install -e .
  ```
+Use the configuration file  `equirements.txt` to the install the required packages to run this project.

 ## File Structure